 Environmental impact of Luton Airport expansion

-• Loss of valuable habitat – Wigmore Park, a County Wildlife Site and Asset of Community Value due to its wild orchids and ancient hedgerows, as well as a vital buffer between local housing and the airfield, will be concreted over to build Terminal 2, more aircraft stands and massive car parks.
+• Loss of valuable habitat – Wigmore Valley Park, a County Wildlife Site and Asset of Community Value due to its wild orchids and ancient hedgerows, as well as a vital buffer between local housing and the airfield, will be largely concreted over to build Terminal 2, more aircraft stands and massive car parks.

 Where would the impacts be felt?